Moncada25/PackApps/README.md

  - Tess4j - To use OCR
  - Commons-Pool2 - To create the connection pool
  - Poi - To manage XLS files
- - JUnit - To test.
+ - JUnit - To test

 ## Versioning 📌
 Git was used for version control, applying GitFlow 🔀